16.4 Kidneys

 Reabsorption and Secretion

 At the distal end of the renal tubule, some additional reabsorption generally occurs.
 This is also the region of the tubule where other substances from the blood are added to the filtrate in the tubule.
-The addition of other substances to the filtrate from the blood is called .
-Both reabsorption and secretion (shown in Figure 16.4.7) in the distal convoluted tubule are largely under the control of endocrine hormones that maintain of water and mineral salts in the blood.
+The addition of other substances to the filtrate from the blood is called secretion.
+Both reabsorption and secretion (shown in Figure 16.4.7) in the distal convoluted tubule are largely under the control of endocrine hormones that maintain homeostasis of water and mineral salts in the blood.
 These hormones work by controlling what is reabsorbed into the blood from the filtrate and what is secreted from the blood into the filtrate to become urine.
-For example, causes more calcium to be reabsorbed into the blood and more phosphorus to be secreted into the filtrate.
+For example, parathyroid hormone causes more calcium to be reabsorbed into the blood and more phosphorus to be secreted into the filtrate.

 Collection of Urine and Excretion